 Multiple Sclerosis: How to Qualify for Social Security Disability

 Multiple sclerosis (MS) is a disease in which your immune system attacks the protective sheath that covers your nerves.
-This results in disrupted communication between the brain and the rest of the body.
+This condition results in disrupted communication between the brain and the rest of the body.
 MS can cause the nerves themselves to deteriorate, which is currently irreversible.

 Click here to begin your application for disability benefits.

 The symptoms of MS are often variable and unpredictable based on the severity of the condition.
-Common symptoms of MS include fatigue, numbness/tingling of the face, body, or extremities, weakness, abnormal gait, and impaired vision.
+Common symptoms of MS include fatigue, numbness/tingling in the face, body, or extremities, weakness, abnormal gait, and impaired vision.
 MS can also cause cognitive issues, emotional changes, and depression.

 Multiple sclerosis is a condition that is specifically listed in Social Security’s Blue Book listings of impairments.
 To be found disabled based on the listing requirements, a claimant must prove that their condition meets or equals the severity level detailed in listing 11.09.
 To meet this threshold, a claimant must establish that their condition causes a disorganization of motor function and visual or mental impairment that meet the severity level described in the listing.
 (11.09a-b) Also, a person may be found disabled under this listing if their condition causes a significant, reproducible fatigue of motor function with substantial muscle weakness on repetitive activity, demonstrated on physical examination, resulting from neurological dysfunction in areas of the central nervous system known to be pathologically involved by the multiple sclerosis processes.
 (11.09c)